What Is Brand Equity?

 Brand equity has four dimensions—brand loyalty, brand awareness, brand associations, and perceived quality, each providing value to a firm in numerous ways.
-Once a brand identifies the value of brand equity, they can follow this roadmap to build and manage that potential value.
+Once a brand identifies the value of brand equity, it can follow this roadmap to build and manage that potential value.

 - Reduced marketing costs